Journal Articles

 [Link]

-Hagen, L., & O'Brien, E. Temporal Inference in Word-of-Mouth Influence.
+Hagen, L., & O'Brien, E. Lost Time Undermines Return Behavior.